Skip to Main Content

 Fax | 704.334.4706

 On the litigation front, Tory helps clients understand the risks and benefits of litigation while aggressively pursuing each client's best interests.
-He has experience at the trial and appellate levels of state and federal courts, including the North Carolina Business Court, the N.C.
-Court of Appeals, the N.C.
-Supreme Court, and the U.S. Court of Appeals for the Fourth Circuit.
+He has served as defense counsel in hundreds of claims, with experience at the trial and appellate levels of state and federal courts, including the NC Business Court, the NC Court of Appeals, the NC Supreme Court, and the U.S. Court of Appeals for the Fourth Circuit.
 Tory has defended numerous clients from lawsuits relating to alleged discrimination and retaliation and also pursued relief for his clients on various complex issues such as misappropriation of trade secrets or unfair and deceptive trade practices.
-Tory also represents clients in proceedings before the Equal Employment Opportunity Commission (EEOC) and the N.C.
-Department of Labor.
+Tory also represents clients in proceedings before the Equal Employment Opportunity Commission (EEOC) and the NC Department of Labor.

 Prior to joining Parker Poe, Tory practiced commercial litigation for four years with a boutique litigation and bankruptcy firm and practiced employment litigation for two years with a large national firm.